ncatlab/nlab-content/pages/4/3/0/0/34/content.md

 * See the discussion we are having at [[omega-category]].

-##More##

-There's a lot more to add here, even if we restrict ourselves to very general texts.
-(More specialized stuff should go under more specialized subcategories!)

 #Literature#

-For a very gentle introduction to higher category theory, try [The Tale of <em>n</em>-Categories](http://math.ucr.edu/home/baez/week73.html#tale), which begins in "week73" of This Week's Finds and goes on from there... keep clicking the links.
+For a very gentle introduction to higher category theory, try [The Tale of <em>n</em>-Categories](http://mah.ucr.edu/home/baez/week73.html#tale), which begins in "week73" of This Week's Finds and goes on from there... keep clicking the links.

 For a slightly more formal but still pathetically easy introduction, try: